 What is RPL Report and its requirement for Australia Immigration?

 Recognition of Prior Learning (RPL) is the report written to the Australian Computer Society as a part of skill assessment by information and communication technology (ICT) field applicants.
-However, the RPL report for migration skill assessment is required only for candidates without sufficient ICT content or no ICT content at all.
+However, the RPL report for migration skill assessment is required only for candidates without sufficient ICT or ICT content.

 RPL is a skilled assessment of a person not having ICT qualifications.
-The Australian Computer Society requires that such an applicant possesses requisite skills before migration.
+The Australian Computer Society requires that such an applicant possesses the requisite skills before migration.
 The work experience and qualifications have to be shown.
-The ICT professionals must submit the ACS for Australian Skills Migration, and thus ACS RPL Report form has to be submitted by the applications that do not have any tertiary ICT qualification.
+The ICT professionals must submit the ACS for Australian Skills Migration.
+Thus, the ACS RPL Report form must be submitted by the applications with no tertiary ICT qualification.

-There are two kinds of applicants that are required to submit an RPL report.
+Two kinds of applicants are required to submit an RPL report.
 Both types of applicants must nominate an occupation listed by ANZSCO.
 The following are the suitability criteria for RPL report preparation:

 Suppose your qualification is an AQF Diploma or higher with inadequate ICT content.
-In that case, you’ll need six years of relevant work experience completed at any point in your previous employment history, as well as a valid Recognition of Prior Learning (RPL) application to fulfil the suitability criteria.
+In that case, you’ll need six years of relevant work experience completed at any point in your previous employment history and a valid Recognition of Prior Learning (RPL) application to fulfill the suitability criteria.

 2. No tertiary qualification – work experience only

-If you don’t have a higher education, you’ll need eight years of relevant work experience and a successful Recognition of Prior Learning (RPL) application to fulfil the suitability requirements.
+If you don’t have a higher education, you’ll need eight years of relevant work experience and a successful Recognition of Prior Learning (RPL) application to fulfill the suitability requirements.

-- The previous ten years of work experience are decided by the ten years before the date on which you submitted your online skills application.
+- The previous ten years of work experience are decided 10 years before the date you submitted your online skills application.

 - Work experience closely connected to the specified occupation (ANZSCO) and done at a professional ICT level is referred to as “relevant work experience.”

-- The ICT Major and Minor evaluations are based on the number of units with appropriate ICT content and the number of ICT units that are closely related to the chosen career.
+- The ICT Major and Minor evaluations are based on the number of units with appropriate ICT content and the number of ICT units closely related to the chosen career.

 - The Advanced Diploma and Associate Degree criteria are the same as for the Diploma and Vendor Certification.

-- Qualifications are those that are deemed to be similar to less than an AQF Diploma.
+- Not Recognised qualifications Qualifications are those that are deemed to be similar to less than an AQF Diploma.

 - Australian education standards or worldwide comparable organizations do not recognize the educational institution.

 RPL is a standard document for Australian Immigration.
-Australian Computer Society assigns the format of writing RPL reports.
-All applicants must ensure that they prepare the report as per the assigned format provided by the ACS.
-The Recognition of Prior Learning comprises of two sections-
+Australian Computer Society assigns the format for writing ACS RPL reports.
+All applicants must ensure they prepare the report per the assigned format provided by the ACS.
+The Recognition of Prior Learning comprises two sections-

 Section 1: Key areas of knowledge